Zykerin/PartonShower.jl/README.md

 showeredEvents, eventInitData, eventHeaders = ShowerLHE("eejj_ECM206.lhe.gz")
 ```

-This returns the showered events under `showeredEvents`, the information in the `\<init\>` of the lhe file, and each event's header information.
+This returns the showered events under `showeredEvents`, the information in the `<init>` block of the lhe file, and each event's header information.
 The full information on the init information is returned as a string while the event headers are returned as a 2-Dimensional list.
 These variables are only used as an input for the built in `WriteToLHE` function.
 Using the example filename and variables used above, the proper syntax is:

 ```julia
 WriteToLHE(showeredEvents, "Showeredeejj_ECM206.lhe", eventInitData, eventHeaders)